juliusolson/IE498/hw3/implementation.md

 ## Result

-A test accuracy of `82.3%` was reached using the following parameters in combination with monte carlo. `80.4%` Was reached using the same parameters but with heuristic eval
+A test accuracy of `82.3%` was reached using the following parameters in combination with monte carlo simulation. `80.4%` Was reached using the same parameters but with heuristic eval

 Param      | Value
 -----------|--------
 Epochs   | `15`
 LR       | `0.0005`
+Optimizer | `ADAM`
 Activation | `RELU`
 Monte Carlo Iterations | `10`
 Data Augmentation | Random vertical and/or horizontal flips

 ![res](dropout-res.png)

-As observed from the plots above, the process of training seemed to run a bit smoother when utlizing monte carlo simulations instead of the heurisitcs.
-The heuristic rule is automatically used py pytorch when the model is in "eval-mode", whereas as the monte carlo simulation was implemented by running forward propagation a number of times and using the average of the iterations as a basis for prediction. (see line 100-107 in the code).
+As observed from the plots above, the accuracies achieved for both the training and testing set increase more smoothly when applying the monte carlo simulation to the prediction.
+The heuristic rule is automatically used py pytorch when the model is in "eval-mode", whereas as the monte carlo simulation was implemented by running forward propagation a number of times during evaluation and using the average of the iterations as a basis for prediction. (see line 100-107 in the code).

 ## Implementation